 - C 3.2: = General Publications (series, serial title, or category of publication)Letters and numbers up to the colon = class stem

 - C 3.2:C 24/9 (letters and numbers after the colon = the individual publication)

 All documents in the library are available for public use.
 Patrons with library cards may check out items at the circulation desk.
-Requests by other libraries to borrow Government document material will be filled by the Interlibrary Loan Librarian.
-According to standard library practices microforms, multi-volume sets, CD-ROM or DVDs, do not circulate without special permission from the Assistant Dean of Information, Technology and Research.
+Requests by other libraries to borrow Government documents will be filled by the interlibrary loan.
+According to standard library practices, microforms, multi-volume sets, CD-ROM or DVDs, do not circulate without special permission from the library director.

 In order to provide the latest access points to its patrons, the law library strives to catalog all the electronic titles in its collection and provide links to sources not necessarily selected by the law library.
-The online catalog lists document titles in its various forms, microfiche, paper, and electronic resource.
+The online catalog lists document titles in various forms, including microfiche, paper, and electronic resources.
 Thus one title may be represented through two or more formats.

 Patrons wishing to access government information from the Internet are welcome to use any of the public workstations in the Library.
 Printers are available as well.
-The Law School Library supports and adheres to the Federal Depository Library Program (FDLP) Internet Use Policy Guidelines.
+The Law School Library supports and adheres to the Federal Depository Library Program.

 GOVERNMENT PUBLICATIONS, GENERALLY